evidentlyai/evidently/docs/book/support/f.a.q..md

 ### **Can you add {insert a plot type} to one of your Reports or Test Suites?**

 We probably can!
-However, we might choose not to since we try to have a good-enough and maintainable set of Metrics and Tests.
+However, we might choose not to since we try to have a good enough and maintainable set of Metrics and Tests.
 That is a delicate balance!

-If you want to change the Report or Test Suite composition, you can add custom metric on your own.
+If you want to change the Report or Test Suite composition, you can add custom metrics.
 Explore the [Customization section](../customization) for more details.

-### **Can I export the report to display it elsewhere / integrate it into the prediction pipeline?**
+### **Can I export the results of Tests or Reports to display elsewhere / integrate into the prediction pipeline?**

 You can self-host an Evidently ML Monitoring dashboard to track the model performance over time.
 Explore the [Monitoring](../monitoring/monitoring_overview.md) section for details.
 You can also export the report summary as a JSON or Python dictionary and integrate it with external tools.
 Refer to the [Integration section](../integrations) to see examples.